teraspora/Complex/README.md

 All the main arithmetic operators are implemented in both static and instance forms, so, for example, `Complex.product(z, w)` can, alternatively, be written as `z.times(w)`.

-Many of the methods are not commented as their functionality is clear and the impplementation thereof obvious.
+Many of the methods are not commented as their functionality is clear and the implementation thereof obvious.

 Other methods are commented to clarify their functionality.

-I have forborne to attach javadoc comments ike @param, @return etc. to each method as this would make the code much harder to read.
-The easiest way to discover what#s goin' on is to read the code!
+I have forborne to attach javadoc comments like `@param`, `@return` etc. to each method as this would make the code much harder to read.
+The easiest way to discover what's goin' on is to read the code!

 ## Prerequisites

+Compiles with Java 10.
 Should work with Java 7+.

 ## Author